owlbarn/actor/README.md

 Need to read "transferring files" in ZMQ doc to remove high water marks in the code

-# Issue

-Stack overflow in reduce function (caused by Hashtbl: when there are over 30000 values with the same key)

-When saving to HDFS using hdfs_save, need to sleep for 1 second otherwise HDFS report error.

 # How to compile & run it?

 To compile and build the system, you do not have to install all the software yourself.
 You can simply pull a ready-made container to set up development environment.